 It is the responsibility of every new student to obtain a Student Handbook upon admittance to the University.
 Each student is responsible for compliance with the rules and regulations contained therein.
-The Student Handbook can be obtained from the Office of the Campus Executive Administrator on both campuses.
+The Student Handbook can be obtained from the Dean of Students on both campuses.